• Skip to main content

 2. Chop them to half inch pieces and set aside.
 For comfort while chopping use kitchen tissue to wipe off the slime from the knife.

-3. Heat oil in a pan and cumin.
+3. Heat oil in a pan.
+Once the oil is hot, reduce the flame and add ½ teaspoon cumin seeds.
 I have used about 2.5 tbsps here since I have not used a non stick pan.
-You can reduce it to 1.5 tbsp if you use a non stick pan.
+You can reduce it to 1.5 tbsp if using a non stick pan.

 crackling cumin in oil